Physics A Level

 To be accepted onto this Level 3 programme, you must hold at least five GCSEs at grade 4 or above, including GCSE Maths and English Language.

-You will need to achieve a grade 6 in Physics or grade 6 in both Core Science and Additional Science, and achieve a grade 6 in Maths.
+You will need to achieve a grade 5 in English Language, a grade 6 in Physics or grade 6 in both Core Science and Additional Science, and achieve a grade 6 in Maths.

 Applied Science or Additional Applied Science are not acceptable alternatives.